ibm-mas/gitops-demo/README.md

 ### Start the MAS CLI image and mount demo files

 If you haven't already, clone this repository to your local machine.
-We do this because we need to pass some configuration files into the MAS CLI container for use later.
+This is so we can mount some included configuration files into the MAS CLI container for use later.
 ```bash
 GITOPS_DEMO_PATH=~/gitops-demo
 git clone git@github.com:ibm-mas/gitops-demo --branch 002 ${GITOPS_DEMO_PATH}
 ```

-Now run the version of the CLI image used in this demonstration, mounting the files from the gitops-demo repo:
+Now run the version of the CLI image used in this demonstration, mounting the files from the gitops-demo repo as follows:

 ```bash
 docker run -v $GITOPS_DEMO_PATH/files:/demo-files -ti --pull always quay.io/ibmmas/cli:8.1.0-pre.demo2